danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

 ![SP500_GICS_Energy_Sector_Cumulative_Return_Regression_Line_Chart.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_GICS_Energy_Sector_Cumulative_Return_Regression_Line_Chart.jpg?raw=true)

-We can observe that the **Energy** Sector is in a fairly strong long-term positive trend.
+We can observe that the **Energy** Sector is in a strong long-term positive trend.

 And finally, let's look at Cumulative % Returns for Sub-Industries and observe the strongest performing.
 We can plot the top 20 Sub-Industries and highlight the top 10 in a **Bubble Chart** using our custom plot_returns_bubble_chart function.